jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Always review explanations.
 First for the correct answer, second for your wrong answer, but also for all the other answers.
 Look for how you could have ruled out each wrong answer.
-Find the topic in FA and make notes, underline the tested fact, emphasize the most important physical or lab findings, etc.
-Put a tally mark in the margin indicating the topic was tested.
+Find the topic in your notes, underline the tested fact, emphasize the most important physical or lab findings, etc.  Put a tally mark in the margin indicating the topic was tested.
 Over time, the highly tested topics become apparent.

 The NBME self assessments do not allow you to review individual answers.
 These are still good uses of time because you practice your techniques against